Goldinteractive/fe-cli/README.md

 > The entries of the lists are treated as regex!
 So make sure to escape where required.

 > All files are tested against these lists, so the file `/package.json` will be checked as `package.json`

+If you want to copy a root directory, you can use the `^` syntax.
+So e.g. to copy the `frontend` use `^frontend` as regex.

 ```
 {